michalteofan/ocp-power-workshop/04-custom-image.md

-# Deploy application from custom image
+# Deploying application from custom image

-## Build and deploy the image
+## Building and deploying custom image

 Login to lab workstation as labuserX, where X is your lab user number:
 ```